General Program Description for 2020-21.

 Most New One courses can be used to fulfill Breadth Requirement #3: Society and Its Institutions, with the exception of NEW114, which fulfill BR #1.
 You can find out about Breadth Requirements in the Calendar under Degree Requirements.

 Each half course is a small seminar with a maximum of 25 students that meets for two or three hours each week.
 In addition to weekly readings and short lectures by the instructor, the classes will include guest speakers from the community, talks by graduate students or professors who are doing research in the topics you are studying, movies or field trips if conditions permit.
 Students will be encouraged to bring their own experiences and prior knowledge into classroom discussions and assignments and make connections with what they are learning.
 There will be a range of different kinds of assignments, including a research project in the second term.

-In addition to the small weekly seminars, students from all four concurrent courses will occasionally join together for Learning Labs (plenary sessions) in which you explore common issues and connect your topics to the theme of Learning Without Borders.
-There will be general lectures that address issues such as globalization and governance, socially engaged scholarship, and other themes in common to the four courses.
-Some Learning Labs will take the form of hands-on workshops on essay writing, online library research, critical analysis of readings, and reflection, etc. that will prepare you for successful completion of the New One course assignments, as well as your work in other university courses.
-Activities in the Learning Labs will also include field trips to Toronto community spaces, and interactive panels of community activists or student leaders.
+In addition to the small weekly seminars, students from all concurrent courses will occasionally join together for Learning Labs (plenary sessions) in which we engage in hands-on workshops on essay writing, online library research, critical analysis of readings, program selection, and transitioning into university learning that will prepare you for successful completion of the New One course assignments, as well as your work in other university courses.

 Descriptions of the Course Topics